TextExpander/TextExpanderTouchSDK/README.md

 ## Build the Sample Project

+TextExpanderDemoApp demonstrates the key aspects of integrating TextExpander functionality into your iOS app:

+- adding TextExpander to your app's build configuration, and required info settings
+- acquiring and updating snippet data - DemoApp uses its Settings view
+- using the TextExpander delegate in UITextField, UITextView, UISearchBar, and UIWebView, including a regular web view and a content editable web view
+- using TextExpander in a custom keyboard (most apps will not need this).

-TextExpanderDemoApp is an iPhone app, which demonstrates acquiring / updating snippet data via its Settings view, usage of TextExpander in UITextField, UITextView, UISearchBar, UIWebView, and a custom keyboard.
-It includes a regular web view and a content editable web view.
-It's not meant to be a model iOS app.
-It's meant to demonstrate TextExpander functionality so that you can see it in context and adopt it easily in your app.
+TextExpanderDemoApp is not meant to be a model iOS app.
+It's meant to demonstrate TextExpander functionality so that you can see it in context and adopt it easily into your app.

 1. [Download](https://smilesoftware.com/cgi-bin/redirect.pl?product=tetouch&cmd=itunes) TextExpander from the App Store
 2. Open the TextExpanderTouchSDK folder from step 1
 3. Double-click TextExpanderDemoApp.xcodeproj or TextExpanderDemoAppSwift.xcodeproj to open the sample project in Xcode
-4. Choose Product -> Run to run the sample
+4. Choose Product -> Run to run the sample on your attached device
 5. Tap Settings
 6. Turn on "Use TextExpander"
 7. Tap Fetch Snippets to get the snippets from TextExpander